jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 In this tutorial, we'll be doing the followings;

 1. Create AWS ECR repo \
-(Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a ECR repo which will be used as a source code.
+(Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a ECR repo which will store the docker image.)
 2. Create a CodeCommit Repo
 3. Create a Codebuild Project
 4. Test the Codebuild with SHIFTLEFT
 5. Create CodePipeline
 6. Test Your CodePipeline - Observe that any change in the codecommit repo will trigger the pipeline, and in the build stage, CloudGuard will be enabled and integrated to the serverless application

 ## 1. Create a ECR Repository